 Our ability to sell our products and generate revenues depends upon our direct and independent sales forces within the United States and relationships with independent distributors outside the United States.
-Currently our direct and independent sales forces within the United States consists of approximately 13 employees and 15 independent representatives, respectively.
-We maintain relationships with approximately 70 independent distributors internationally selling our products into over 100 countries, managed by a team of 5 people.
+Currently our direct and independent sales forces within the United States consists of approximately 14 employees and 15 independent representatives, respectively.
+Our international independent distributors are managed by a team of five people.
 We generally grant our distributors exclusive territories for the sale of our products in specified countries.
 The amount and timing of resources dedicated by our distributors to the sales of our products is not within our control.
 Our international sales are entirely dependent on the efforts of these third parties.
 If any distributor breaches the terms of its distribution agreement with us or fails to generate sales of our products, we may be forced to replace the distributor and our ability to sell our products into that exclusive sales territory would be adversely affected.